noahmlee/lost-cove/content/Notes/api.md

 ## What Is a REST API?

 REST stands for **Representational State Transfer**.
 It is a popular architectural style for designing APIs that use HTTP as the communication protocol.
-REST APIs work with resources—such as users, posts, or products—and use standard HTTP methods to interact with those resources.
+REST APIs work with resources, such as users, posts, or products, and use standard HTTP methods to interact with those resources.

 ### Core HTTP Methods in REST: